Raj Gharana Metals Launches Aarti Machine and Brass Pooja Set in Celebration of Navratri - www.lokmattimes.com

 Raj Gharana Metals Launches Aarti Machine and Brass Pooja Set in Celebration of Navratri

-PNN New Delhi [India], April 15: Raj Gharana Metals, a leading manufacturer of Kansa (Bronze) based dinner and kitchenware ...
+New Delhi (India), April 16: Raj Gharana Metals, a leading manufacturer of Kansa (Bronze) based dinner and kitchenware products, ...

-New Delhi [India], April 15: Raj Gharana Metals, a leading manufacturer of Kansa (Bronze) based dinner and kitchenware products, announces the launch of their latest offerings - an elegantly designed and handcrafted Brass Pooja Set and an Automatic Aarti Machine.
+New Delhi (India), April 16: Raj Gharana Metals, a leading manufacturer of Kansa (Bronze) based dinner and kitchenware products, announces the launch of their latest offerings – an elegantly designed and handcrafted Brass Pooja Set and an Automatic Aarti Machine.
 As the Navratri has approached, these new products are poised to enhance the spiritual experience for individuals celebrating this auspicious occasion.

 The Brass Pooja Set features a floral etched design with a beautiful meenakari finish.
 It includes a pooja thali, bell, loti, pastille (agarbatti) stand, oil lamp (diya), small bowl for kankavati, and a spoon for charanamrit.
 It offers everything needed for a complete and divine worship of the goddess Durga.